gutsche/ForThePublic/publication_list/experiment_publication_list_resolved.md

 arXiv:[1301.1646 \[hep-ex\]](http://arxiv.org/abs/1301.1646)

 <!--#ref-Chatrchyan:2013txa-->S. Chatrchyan et al., **Measurement of the
-ratio of the inclusive 3-jet cross section to the inclusive 2-jet cross section in pp collisions at $\sqrt{s}$ = 7 TeV and first determination of the strong coupling constant in the TeV range**, *Eur.
+Ratio of the Inclusive 3-Jet Cross Section to the Inclusive 2-Jet Cross Section in pp Collisions at $\sqrt{s}$ = 7 TeV and First Determination of the Strong Coupling Constant in the TeV Range**, *Eur.
 Phys.
 J.* C73 (2013) 2604, doi:[10.1140/epjc/s10052-013-2604-6](https://doi.org/10.1140/epjc/s10052-013-2604-6), arXiv:[1304.7498 \[hep-ex\]](http://arxiv.org/abs/1304.7498)